Knowing that you have a problem with sex, but never actually communicating with your partner about it, can be an awkward position to be in.

 The reality is that there aren’t any magic words that can make an ongoing sex problem better, other than ‘shall we talk about it?’

 In this article, I’ll be looking at better ways to discuss a sex problem.
 I’ll be using the specific example of premature ejaculation as it’s the main topic on this site.

 But you can use the core ideas to tackle any sex problem in my opinion; it’s the talking that’s important, not the thing you’re talking about.

 Reasons why you should talk about it

-There are several good reasons to talk to your partner about any problems arising (or not arising…) in your sex life:
+There are several good reasons to talk to your partner about any problems arising in your sex life:

 - Stress and anxiety can make things worse.
-Getting it out in the open will reduce the stress.
+Getting it out in the open can reduce the stress.

 - You can find out exactly what she needs and likes.
 You might be surprised to discover that you can still do a lot of it.
 Most women would be very happy if you suggested more foreplay, manual or oral stimulation.

 - Some techniques for dealing with premature ejaculation need her consent and willingness to help.

 - She’ll respect your honesty, openness and bravery in talking about it.